DylanHendo/animal-re-identification/README.md

 ## Background
 As part of my engineering degree at the Queensland University of Technology, I was required to complete a final year thesis project, on an offered topic of my choosing, working with a supervisor at QUT.
 The topic I chose was ***Animal Re-Identification for Wildlife Monitoring***, under the supervision of Dr. Simon Denman.

+Three seperate networks/loss-functions were compared in this project, on top of the MobileNetV2 base model:
+- binary loss
+- contrastive loss
+- triplet loss

+The performance of these networks were analysed and compared, to better understand how CNN's and Deep Learning can be used to perform calssification tasks at a standard higher than humans.

 ## Data
 Three seperate datasets were used for this project, to measure the performace of the seperate networks.
 These 3 datasets were the following: